My Grandmother Lived to be Over 100 & She Never Worked Out!

 Six Simple Things-Long Life

-Let’s look at some other things they probably NEVER did
+Let’s look at some other things they, my grandparents, probably NEVER did

 - They never spent as many hours glued to the TV, phones & computers, as we, as culture do